Danial-EBR2002/Danial-EBR2002/README.md

 - Build and program embedded systems using microcontrollers
 - Develop and train machine learning models, including NLP pipelines
 - Refactor and organize code for clarity and long-term maintainability
+- Build and program Backend web-application and web using FastAPI and ASP.net
 - Work on both academic and business-focused projects
 - Open to collaborations in any domain related to my field of interest